Sphenopalatine Ganglion Blocks in Headache Disorders

 SPG block can be repeated as often as needed to reduce pain.
-One study on the Tx360® device reports reduced frequency and severity of chronic migraine pain over a six month period if the procedure was done twice a week for six weeks (a total of 12 procedures)1.
+One study on one of the devices reports reduced frequency and severity of chronic migraine pain over a six month period if the procedure was done twice a week for six weeks (a total of 12 procedures).1

 Will insurance cover this procedure?